 If you do a little research online about long term travel, you will find a lot of articles devoted to the fact that it is preferable to travel alone.
 Do you prefer Travel with friends or travel alone?

-There are a lot of people that love to travel with a partner – be it a friend, girlfriend, boyfriend or spouse.
+There are a lot of people who love to travel with a partner – be it a friend, girlfriend, boyfriend or spouse.
 I’ve been thinking about the pros & cons of both types of travel for a while now and I can come up with five great reasons it makes sense to travel with a mate and only four reasons it doesn’t.

 What do you think?